 A legal professional could help someone calculate the true value of their non-economic losses by helping show the court how their injuries have affected their life.

 In limited circumstances, Orlando courts will also award punitive damages to claimants in order to punish a defendant’s particularly egregious, malicious, or reckless behavior.
 An Orlando bicycle accident attorney could review the facts of the case to see if punitive damages could be available.

 Fortunately, there are no statutory limits on the recovery of damages in Florida.
 However, an Orlando court could reduce the damages award if they determine that the claimant was partially responsible for the crash.
-Florida operates with a pure comparative negligence standard, which means that an injured party can still collect damages even if they bear some responsibility.
+Florida operates with a modified comparative negligence standard, which means that an injured party can still collect damages even if they bear some responsibility.
 The damages they collect would be reduced in proportion to their degree of fault – unless it is over 50%, in which case they can recover nothing.

 For example, if a reckless drunk driver crashed into a cyclist who was making an illegal turn, the court might decide that the driver was 60% to blame, while the cyclist was 40% at fault.
 In that situation, the court might award the cyclist only 60% of their anticipated damages.

 You might face a grueling physical and emotional recovery after your bike crash.
 If someone else was at fault, you should not also have to bear the financial burden.
 Let an Orlando bicycle accident lawyer help you handle the legal case.
 They could work on holding the responsible parties accountable while you focus on getting better.
 Call today for a free consultation.